Arvato-Systems-Mako-BTR-Stage_shutterstock_699788977

 Air quality monitoring

-Fill level monitoring of waste and residual material containers
+Fill level monitoring of waste and residual waste containers

 Traffic flow management